 These SLPs Have Even More!

 - Angela Hannigan at Home Speech Home posted Using YouTube Videos to Spice Up Language Therapy.
-Click here to see Angela's post complete with a lesson plan.
+Click here and scroll down to see Angela's post complete with a lesson plan.

 - 10 YOUTUBE VIDEOS YOU NEED FOR SOCIAL SKILLS THERAPY at Rebecca Reinking's Adventures in Speech Pathology